A/N: Hello everyone.

-Kirby's head jerked up, he suddenly wide-awake.
+Kirby's head jerked up.
 There was never a civilized, non-hostile planet.
 For months, not one.
 They needed one though: they were running out of everything.
-He hurried to Marx's side, whom leaned fixedly over the controls, palms flat on the dials, and his purple eyes eagerly scanning the Halberd's radar.
+He hurried to Marx's side; the jester leaned fixedly over the controls, palms flat on the dials, and his purple eyes eagerly scanned the Halberd's radar.
 There was a certain natural joy in his demeanor which Kirby had not witnessed for a while, and he was instantly yearning to share in it.

 "What's the planet?" he breathed.
 "How have they held out so long?"

 "A lot of planets have held out all this time; otherwise there would be no resistance," Marx snapped, "we just haven't come across them.
-They must have better defenses.
-It might even be a base for the GSA."
+This one might even be a base for the GSA."
 Thoughtfully Marx navigated the control board with his thin fingers, hunting for the information needed.